The poster session will be available from Monday to Thursday from 8:00 a.m. to 6:00 p.m.

 16:00 - 19:00

-YGN Plenary IINuclear Future - Youth Pledge
+YGN Plenary II (WH1)Nuclear Future - Youth Vision

-This extended workshop invites participants to analyze and define key priorities for the successful development of the European nuclear sector from the Youth point of view.
+This extended workshop invites participants to analyse and define key priorities for the successful development of the European nuclear sector from the Youth point of view.
 From industry to science, the brainstorming will focus on enabling nuclear energy to serve European energy security, decarbonization, and sustainable development.
 The workshop’s conclusions will be formulated into a pledge, to be presented at the Opening Session of the FISA-EURADWASTE 2025 & SNETP Forum 2025.

 19:15